bassamadnan/NFS/README.md

 tldr; had to serialize and deserialize structs :(
 As mentioned earlier, we avoided serializing/deserializing of structs, but this came with problems of their own.
 Functions `send/recv_entry/command()` have been added for now to deal with the sending and reciving of data.
 ACK `int(s)` have also been sent perhaps as a temporary palceholder for ACKS in the future (**TODO?**)
 **REMEBMER** - premature free causing socket file descriptor to change. handle later
+## Adding privileged commands

+So far we have been treating all the commands of the client as privileged.
+That is not the case however since some commands require privilge to execute (`Copy/Delete/Create`).
+Functionalities to check if a command is privileged have been added alongside handling them directly via the NM.
+The NM finds the SS this command is intended for and forwards the command to the SS via the socket it had obtained.
+> Sockets are tracked using SS_stat structure which gives the status of connections for every server having an entry with the NM.
+It contains two attributes for now, the socket of this SS and the connection status of this SS.

+Threads for listening to NM commands have been added in the SS code which listens via the socket it initially connected to during its entry.